gauravleo40/Data-Science-Content-for-beginners/Python Programming/09B List Operations.md

 -----

 # 4\.
-Detailed Exploration: Removing Items from Lists
+Detailed Exploration: Methods to remove items from Lists

 Just as you can add items to lists, you can also remove them.
 Python provides several methods and one keyword for this purpose, each suited for slightly different situations: removing by value, removing by index, or clearing the entire list.